 My name is

-Python has this special keyword which is reference to object on which current method was invoked.
+Python has this special word - self - which is the reference to the object on which current method was invoked.
 It is not only useful but in most cases necessary to have it!

-In most languages this keyword is constant, like in C++ keyword "this".
-But in Python this keyword can be any arbitrary word, just need to be first on the method parameters list.
-Despite this freedom in choosing name for it, everybody follows kind of standard using word "self".
+In most languages this word is a constant, like in C++ keyword this.
+But in Python it can be any arbitrary word, just need to be first on the method's parameters list.
+Despite that freedom in choosing name, everybody follows kind of standard using word self.

 def method1( self , x, y ):

-I don't think it is bad decision, it is quite similar to "this" word in length and meaning.
-But in python it has to be typed more times than in C++.
+I don't think it is bad decision.
+Quite similar to this in length and meaning.
+But in Python it has to be typed more often than in C++.
 So why not to use shorter word?
-I want to propose new "trend" of using word "me" instead of "self".
+I want to propose new trend and use word me instead of self.

-run( objX, param1, x, y )Change is little, but readability is highly improved.
-No much time need to be spent looking for first parameter.
+run( objX, param1, x, y )Change is small, somebody can say cosmetic, but readability is highly improved (in my opinion).
+Less time is needed looking for the first parameter.